randomseed-io/bankster/README.md

 ;; global registry lookup with a string (incl. namespace a.k.a domain) (currency/of "crypto/BTC")
-#currency{:id :crypto/BTC, :domain :CRYPTO, :kind :DECENTRALIZED, :scale 8, weight 5}
+#currency{:id :crypto/BTC, :domain :CRYPTO, :kind :DECENTRALIZED, :scale 8, :weight 5}

 ;; global registry lookup with a currency code
 ;; (weight solves potential conflicts when two currencies have the same currency code)